waldemarmeier/crr_benchmark/README.md

 ## Intro

-A shiny app that allows you to compare calculation speed of the Cox-Ross-Rubinstein (CRR) option pricing model in R, Java and C++.
+A shiny app that allows you to compare the calculation speed of the Cox-Ross-Rubinstein (CRR) option pricing model implemented in R, Java and C++.

 ## More about this app